Ree6-Applications/.github/profile/README.md

     <img src="https://img.shields.io/discord/805149057004732457?logo=discord&style=for-the-badge" alt="Discord">
   </a>
 </p>

-> We are in no way affiliated with, maintained, authorized, sponsored, or officially associated with Discord Inc or any of its subsidiaries or affiliates.

 <br>

 ## Hey there! <img alt="hand_wave" src="https://raw.githubusercontent.com/DxsSucuk/DxsSucuk/main/assets/wave.gif" height="25px" width="25px" />
-> We are Ree6-Applications, a small group of volunteers that makes Software related to Discord!
+> We are Ree6-Applications, a small group of volunteers that makes software related to the development of Discord Bots!

 ## Contacts
-> On these platforms you can contact us!
+> Feel free to contact us on our respectiv platforms. <br>
 > We appreciate every criticism for improvment!

 <p>